 - A. General: The care plan development is: - 1.
-Mutual Endeavor: A mutual endeavor between the case manager, the client, and the caregiver and other family members; and - 2.
-Roles: Recognition of the roles and contributions of family members. - B. Client or Caregiver/Case Manager Expectations: The following applies to the client/caregiver and case manager: - 1.
-Written Consent: The client, or caregiver if the client is unable, must be involved in the care plan development and must provide written consent to the plan. - 2.
-Expectations: In order to avoid possible false expectations on the part of the client, caregiver and family members, the case manager shall explain, during the initial interview, that services will be planned, and provided as feasible, in keeping with the care plan goals. - C. Time Frame: The case manager must complete the care plan within 14 business days after completion of the client assessment.
-The client shall receive a copy of the care plan. - D. Care Plan Consultation: The case manager may consult with individuals, such as the client's physician, nurse, hospital discharge planner or other specialized medical staff, as possible, to ensure appropriate care planning. - E. Confidentiality: Every caution shall be taken to protect client confidentiality. - 1.
-Necessary Information: Only necessary information (e.g., medical history for health services) must be communicated to agencies involved in the care plan.
-All HIPAA regulations (the federal Health Insurance Portability and Accountability Act of 1996) will be followed at all times.
+Mutual Endeavor: A mutual endeavor between the case manager, the client, caregiver and/or designee, and the caregiver and other family members; and - 2.
+Roles: Recognition of the roles and contributions of family members. - B. Client or Caregiver/Case Manager Expectations: The following applies to the client, caregiver and/or designee and case manager: - 1.
+Written Consent: The client, caregiver and/or designee, if the client is unable, must be involved in the care plan development and must provide written consent to the plan. - 2.
+Expectations: To avoid possible false expectations on the part of the client, caregiver and/or designee, the case manager shall explain, during the initial interview, that services will be planned, and provided as feasible, in keeping with the care plan goals. - C. Time Frame: The case manager must complete the care plan within 14 business days after completion of the client assessment.
+The client shall receive a copy of the care plan. - D. Care Plan Consultation: The case manager may consult with individuals, such as the client's physician, nurse, hospital discharge planner or other specialized medical staff, as possible, to ensure appropriate care planning. - E. Client-Centered Care Planning: Case managers shall perform the following client-centered tasks regarding care planning: